Microsoft Copilot $21 now $18/user/month + 1 month free

 May 10, 2022

-3. Depreciation Starting Date and No of Depreciation years are populated
+• A Depreciation Starting Date and number of depreciation years populated

-4. Make sure the item has been acquired
+• Confirmation that the asset has been acquired

 1. Search for Calculate Depreciation function in the global search or in the Fixed Assets page select Process > Calculate Depreciation.